-- Feeding schedule: Try to feed your puppy at the same times every day.
-This will establish a rhythm, and you will be able to better determine how soon after feeding they will need to go out.
+- Feeding schedule: Try to feed your puppy at the same time every day.
+This will establish a rhythm, and you will be able to determine better how soon after feeding they need to go out.

-- Take out frequently: Puppies have small bladders, so taking them outside on a regular basis gives them more opportunity to go potty.
+- Take out frequently: Puppies have small bladders, so taking them outside regularly gives them more opportunities to go potty.
 As a general guideline, take them out first thing in the morning, after naps, and every 30 minutes to an hour.

 - Make a specified area: If you take your puppies to the same location every time, they will learn to recognize their scent and associate that location with going to the bathroom.

 - Give compliments: Reward pups for going potty!
-You can do this by rewarding the dog with verbal praise or a dog goodie.
+You can reward the dog with verbal praise or a dog goodie.

 Socializing with others

 Puppy socialization is critical between the ages of 8 and 12 weeks.
 Puppies are most tolerant of new experiences around this time.
-As your puppy grows older, he will find it increasingly difficult to accept things he is terrified of.
+However, as your puppy ages, he will find it increasingly difficult to accept things he is terrified of.

-As a result, as soon as you bring your puppy home, you should introduce him to as many people, places, and things as possible.
-If you leave your pup indoors, they will miss out on this critical phase of socializing.
-Missing out on this stage, according to the American Veterinary Society of Animal Behavior (AVSAB), might lead to behavioral issues as they matures.
+As a result, as soon as you bring your puppy home, you should introduce your pup to as many people, places, and things as possible.
+If you leave your pup indoors, they will miss out on this critical socializing phase.
+According to the American Veterinary Society of Animal Behavior (AVSAB), missing out on this stage might lead to behavioral issues as they mature.

-During his first few journeys outside, your puppy may become overstimulated and overexcited.
-If this occurs, simply take a break or call it a day to allow him to recover and calm down.
-However, his hyperactivity should never prevent you from taking him out on a regular basis.
-Overstimulation in a young puppy that is still learning to socialize is far less serious than overstimulation in an older dog who hasn’t been properly socialized.
-If you don’t expose your puppy to as many new things as possible, he or she may grow up to be anxious and fearful.
+Overstimulation in a young puppy still learning to socialize is far less serious than overstimulation in an older dog who hasn’t been properly socialized.
+However, if you don’t expose your puppy to as many new things as possible, they may grow up to be anxious and fearful.

 Once your puppy has been properly immunized, you can associate with other puppies.
-Of course, prior to your visit, ensure that all other puppies have been vaccinated as well.
-Look for dogs who are roughly the same size as yours, as older and larger dogs can be too rough for a little puppy.
+Of course, before your visit, ensure that all other puppies have been vaccinated.
+Look for dogs roughly the same size as yours, as older and larger dogs can be too rough for a little puppy.
 Socialization in the early months is critical for a puppy and can help prevent future aggression.